zalan-toth/AWS-DevOps-Automation-for-EC2-S3-RDS/README.md

-# AWS DevOps Automation for EC2-S3-RDS
+# AWS DevOps Automation for EC2, S3, RDS and DocumentDB
+#### Project for Developer Operations at SETU

+Feel free to use this code as you wish.